apuder/TRS-IO/README.md

 * A 32kB SRAM chip for a total of 48kB of total RAM.
 * 25ms heartbeat timer to trigger the realtime clock.
-* Auto-boot functionality via the FDC.
+* FreHD auto-boot for an unmodified M1.

 ### TRS-IO for the Model 1 (FPGA edition)